choephix/resume/pages/index.md

 ### Collectible Card Game in React

 On the client-side, this is a single-page web application written in TypeScript with React for rendering and GSAP combined with regular CSS handling most of the animation.
 The server consists of a simple Express.js app, utilizing Google's Firebase SDK for authentication and data persistence (Google's Firestore) and the beautiful and open-source Colyseus framework for room management and real-time communication.
 For administration, I created a card editor as a separate React app that uses simple forms, the ACE editor plugin for writing the card effects with syntax highlighting, and custom autocomplete.
 I opted to use the GitHub API for saving/loading data with added makeshift change history.

-### Prototype for a Web Card Game

-A turn-based card game rendered via PixiJs, a WebGL 2D framework, leveraging Airtable as a solution for easy management by storing the data for cards and opponents and tracking ongoing research and work progress.
-The app then retrieves necessary data via Airtable's API.

 ### Prototype Flutter App for Wear OS